 COVID-19 is no longer a pandemic but is now endemic and the City of Casselberry and the world are learning to live with it.
 Nature abhors a vacuum and so new challenges have emerged.
-As the City prepares for its next year, providing excellent service to our community and advancing its long term goals, high inflation has emerged to challenge progress.
+As the City prepares for its next year, providing excellent service to our community and advancing its long term goals, high inflation and the threat of recession have emerged to challenge progress.
 The cost for labor, services, materials and now interest rates are all climbing.
 The City is well positioned to counter these pressures with its professional workforce, consistent investment in the renewal of infrastructure and its robust tax base.
 The City will continue to make historic progress.

-I am pleased to present the Proposed Operating and Capital Budget for the City of Casselberry for Fiscal Year (FY) 2022/2023.
+I am pleased to present the Annual Operating and Capital Budget for the City of Casselberry for Fiscal Year (FY) 2022/2023.